mvp/uhubctl/README.md

 Note that quite a few modern motherboards have built-in root hubs that do support this feature - you may not even need to buy any external hub.

-WARNING: turning off built-in USB ports may cut off your keyboard or mouse, so be careful what ports you are turning off!
+> :warning: Turning off built-in USB ports may cut off your keyboard or mouse, so be careful what ports you are turning off!